dcmworks/dcmworks/novels/pokemonovel/chapter06.md

 <br /><br />

-The database is sort their version of a police database, except it’s a compilation of recently sited or captured illegal Pokémon.
+The database is sort of their version of a police database, except it’s a compilation of recently sited or captured illegal Pokémon.
 I was searching for any leads on Devin Western’s murder – maybe a Scizzor or a Scyther, or anything with a decent breath attack – but after an hour I realised I was looking for a Greninja.
 The ball felt heavy on my belt, and its feeling on my palm was almost constant, like I was afraid it’d fly away if I didn’t keep touching it.
 Talk about paranoid.

 <br /><br />